 - 1. The principal amount of the Bonds is within all applicable debt and other limitations fixed by the Constitution and the laws of the Commonwealth. - 2.
 The Issuing Officials have full and adequate legal power and authority to issue and sell the Bonds on behalf of the Commonwealth, and the Bonds have been validly authorized, issued and sold pursuant to proper action of the Issuing Officials. - 3.
 The Bonds are lawful, valid, direct and general obligations of the Commonwealth, and the full faith and credit of the Commonwealth are pledged for the payment of interest thereon as the same shall become due and the payment of the principal thereof at maturity. - 4.
-The Commonwealth has the power to provide for the payment of the principal of and interest on the Bonds by levying unlimited ad valorem taxes upon all taxable property within the Commonwealth and excise taxes upon all taxable transactions within the Commonwealth, uniform on the same class of subjects, except gasoline and other motor fuel excise taxes, motor vehicle registration fees and license taxes, and operators' license fees, and other excise taxes imposed on products used in motor transportation and aviation fuel excise taxes, the proceeds of which are limited to certain special purposes by Section 11 of Article VIII of the Constitution. - 5.
-Under the Pennsylvania Probate, Estates and Fiduciaries Code, the Bonds are authorized investments for fiduciaries and personal representatives (as defined in that code) within the Commonwealth. - 6.
-The Bonds are legal investments for Pennsylvania savings banks, banks, bank and trust companies, trust companies and insurance companies and are acceptable as security for deposits of funds of the Commonwealth. - 7.
-If sufficient funds are not appropriated for timely payment of interest on and installments of principal of the Bonds, or any other debt of the Commonwealth, the Constitution requires the State Treasurer to set apart from the first revenues thereafter received applicable to the appropriate fund a sum sufficient to pay such interest and installments of principal and to apply said sum to such purposes, and the State Treasurer may be required to set aside and apply such revenues at the suit of any holder of any of the Bonds. - 8.
-Under existing law, the Bonds are exempt from personal property taxes in Pennsylvania and interest on the Bonds is exempt from Pennsylvania Corporate Net Income Tax and from Pennsylvania state and local personal income taxes. - 9.
-Under existing law, interest and accruals of original issue discount with respect to the Bonds (a) are excluded from gross income for federal income tax purposes, and (b) are not an item of tax preference within the meaning of Section 57(a)(5) of the Code, for purposes of the federal alternative minimum tax imposed by Section 55 of the Code on individuals and corporations; however, it should be noted that with respect to corporations (as defined for federal income tax purposes), such interest and accruals are taken into account in determining adjusted current earnings for the purposes of computing the alternative minimum tax imposed on such corporations by Section 55 of the Code.
-The opinions set forth in the preceding sentence are subject to the condition that the Commonwealth comply with all requirements of the Code that must be satisfied subsequent to the issuance of the Bonds in order that interest thereon and accruals of original issue discount with respect thereto be (or continue to be) excluded from gross income for federal income tax purposes.
+The Commonwealth has the power to provide for the payment of the principal of and interest on the Bonds by levying unlimited ad valorem taxes upon all taxable property within the Commonwealth and excise taxes upon all taxable transactions within the Commonwealth, uniform on the same class of subjects, except gasoline and other motor fuel excise taxes, motor vehicle registration fees and license taxes, and operators' license fees, and other excise taxes imposed on products used in motor transportation and aviation fuel excise taxes, the proceeds of which are limited to certain special purposes by Section II of Article VIII of the Constitution. - 5.
+Under the Pennsylvania Probate, Estates and Fiduciaries Code, the Bonds are authorized investments for fiduciaries and personal representatives (as defined in that code) within the Commonwealth. - The Bonds are legal investments for Pennsylvania savings banks, banks, bank and trust companies, trust companies and insurance companies and are acceptable as security for deposits of funds of the Commonwealth. - 7.
+If sufficient funds are not appropriated for timely payment of interest on and installments of principal of the Bonds, or any other debt of the Commonwealth, the Constitution requires the State

+Treasurer to set apart from the first revenues thereafter received applicable to the appropriate fund a sum sufficient to pay such interest and installments of principal and to apply said sum to such purposes, and the State Treasurer may be required to set aside and apply such revenues at the suit of any holder of any of the Bonds.